mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 So when considering the best approach for networked physics in virtual reality, it seemed that the most important factor to consider is that the player is actually _in there_.
 Networked objects are right in front of the player's face.
 Any artifacts or glitches would be obvious and jarring, and any delay on a player's actions would be unacceptable.
 Perhaps it would even make players feel sick?

-It seemed obvious then that for any networking approach to work in virtual reality, it must allow players to interact with the world without any perception of latency.
+It seems obvious then that for any networking approach to work in virtual reality, it must allow players to interact with the world without any perception of latency.
 This makes a lot of sense considering how much effort has gone into VR platforms to reduce latency for tracking and player input.
 It would be a real shame to build something on top of this that adds latency due to networking.

 So let's start by focusing on this aspect: _latency hiding_.
 How are multiplayer games networked and how do they hide latency?
 Can we use these techniques to network a physics simulation in VR with Unity and PhysX?